lsphillips/TemplateFunctionExpressEngine/README.md

 }
 ```

-Function templates are effective because they are just ordinary functions written in JavaScript; partials and layouts are achieved simply by calling another function that you can bring in using `require()` (which comes with the benefit of a free cache).
+Template functions are effective because they are just ordinary functions written in JavaScript; partials and layouts are achieved simply by calling another function that you can bring in using `require()` (which comes with the benefit of a free cache).

 Furthermore they remove the performance overhead introduced by compiling.
-They also remove additional complexity introduced by learning a new syntax and bespoke pattern(s) to extend a template language.
+They remove additional complexity introduced by learning a new syntax and bespoke pattern(s) to extend said syntax.

 ## Usage

-You can hook up this engine into Express like any other engine:
+You can hook up this engine into Express using `express#engine()`.
+For example:

 ``` js
 const path                          = require('path');